“The 20th century gave rise to the chemical industry. It has revolutionized our world, and transformed the way we live.”—Our Chemical Lives

 We’re not suggesting that you develop an entirely “hakuna matata” attitude about all chemicals; some are, in fact, responsible for some scarily adverse effects.

 However, developing a sound understanding of what’s really dangerous will help you avoid paying more for potentially false promises of safety.
 To help you shop smarter, this two-part series will take a look at three chemical-phobic campaigns, starting with the fears surrounding chemicals in cosmetics.

 Chemophobia in the Cosmetics Aisle

 Not all that long ago, “all natural” makeup meant something that you made at home from scratch or plucked from the dusty corner shelf in a health food store.
 Thanks to news stories like the one below, consumers are now hyper-aware of what’s inside the products that we put on our bodies:

 In response to our worries, brands like Jessica Alba’s The Honest Company have sprung up.
 But, are all-natural brands offering safer, healthier choices or just profiting off of our fears?

 To help you decide for yourself, consider the following:

 1. Labels Implying “Natural” Hold Little Meaning

-Alternately, the word “organic” is regulated by the USDA, with three different tiers of standards allowing for some slippery phrasing:
+And although the word “organic” is regulated by the USDA, there are three different standards tiers that can allow for some slippery phrasing: